Athlete’s Foot Callus: Understanding the Causes and Treatment Option

 Reduction of callus with a blade is safe, quick, and clean and can give longer lasting results than peels and pedicures.

-What about Pedicures and peels?
+What about Pedicures and foot peels?

 We get asked about foot peels and pedicures all the time.
 If these are carried out by experienced, qualified professionals then they can be absolutely fine.

 However, just a word of caution on these.
 If chemical preparations are to be used on the skin, then a medical history and risk assessment should ideally be taken.
-Dry, thickened skin and Foot Callus isn’t generally evenly distributed, and chemical peels don’t differentiate between the thickened and normal skin.
+Dry, thickened skin and athlete's foot callus isn’t generally evenly distributed, and chemical peels don’t differentiate between the thickened and normal skin.
 This can cause irritation to the normal areas of skin if not applied correctly.
 Also, care needs to be taken with any wounds, splits in the skin, dermatitis, eczema, psoriasis, diabetes, pregnancy, and breastfeeding.
 Most peels contain alkaline or acid ingredients such as sodium hydroxide and salicylic acid in varying concentrations, which can act as an irritant.

 Many treatments contain tea tree oil as an added antifungal ingredient.
 The National Institute for Clinical Excellence (NICE) no longer recommends tea tree oil as a treatment for fungal nail and skin infections.
 As Podiatrists we follow NICE guidelines for our treatments, and if a fungal infection is suspected as a cause of skin thickening, we will recommend medicated antifungal preparations.